gepid-upf/myb_wearable/README.md

 # Move Your Body

-Code provided in this repository gets the raw data from MPU-6050 and MAX30100, calculates a step counter and heart rate, and stores it in the ESP-32 SPIFFS to be send via bluetooth to the MYB App.
+Code provided in this repository gets the raw data from MPU-6050 and SEN0203, calculates a step counter and heart rate, and stores it in the ESP-32 SPIFFS to be send via bluetooth to the MYB App.
+Also, comminicates with an Oled display via i2c to show in real time the data gathered, switching with a clock by using touch sensitive pins.

 ## Table of Contents